 What does it mean to be disability-inclusive?

-There are numerous characteristics associated with disability-friendly companies, and what’s often surprising to employers is that most inclusion practices geared toward employees and job seekers with disabilities have the added bonus of benefiting everyone.
-Some common characteristics of disability-inclusive companies include, but are not limited to, the following:
+There are numerous characteristics associated with disability-inclusive organizations.
+What is often surprising to employers is that most inclusion practices geared toward employees and job seekers with disabilities have the added bonus of benefiting everyone.
+Learn more about ensuring your organization's DEIA plan includes people with disabilities.